 The Artistic Experience and Your Brand

-The artistic life is not an easy one to live.
+The artistic life is not an easy one to live and it has the potential to complicate the branding process.
 As creatives, we turn inward to craft expressions of art that connect the human experience.
 Emotions tend to lead actions, and there is usually a strong attachment to the work.
 Artisans can become protective of their craft, and yet, they long for a patron to experience the passion put into the product.

 Our brands suffer the consequences.